JULIELab/HistEmo/README.md

 Please consult the paper below for details.

 ## Citation
-Sven Buechel, Johannes Hellrich and Udo Hahn: Feelings from the Past—Adapting Affective Lexicons for Historical Emotion Analysis.
-In: LT4DH @ COLING 2016 [accepted].
+Buechel, S., Hellrich, J., & Hahn, U. (2016).
+Feelings from the Past—Adapting Affective Lexicons for Historical Emotion Analysis.
+In Proceedings of the Workshop on Language Technology Resources and Tools for Digital Humanities (LT4DH) @COLING 2016.
+December 11, 2016, Osaka, Japan (pp. 54–61).

 ## Contact
 I am happy to give additional information or get feedback on these resources via email: sven-eric.buechel@uni-jena.de